How to Align Your App Onboarding Experience for Ultimate User Engagement

 It’s a special feeling to watch people download an app you’ve created.
 But mobile user acquisition is much more than installs.
 It’s common for many people to put a new application on their smartphone and then promptly forget about it.
 In fact, the average mobile app retention rate was just 20 percent after 90 days!

 Below we will discuss how to align your app onboarding experience to help retain users and drive engagement.

 Having strong user app engagement means you’re giving users value, and your retention numbers will reflect it.
 But how do you build engagement when starting out?
 You want to align your app onboarding experience into a seamless, straightforward process that quickly integrates users with your app’s offering.

-A good app onboarding experience keeps people using your app and urges them to perform meaningful actions, like making a purchase, subscribing to a service, creating a profile or otherwise engaging with content (like reading an article).
+A good app onboarding experience keeps people using your app and urges them to perform meaningful actions, like reaching the aha moment, making a purchase, subscribing to a service, creating a profile or otherwise engaging with content (like reading an article).

 User engagement can vary widely depending on the type of application and industry.
 A travel application might only be used when someone is looking to plan a vacation, while an app focused on sports news could be opened multiple times a day.

 As a result, there is no ‘golden rule’ when it comes to engagement.
 The best mobile app engagement campaigns are tailored to apps’ user base and industry, but that doesn’t mean other examples can’t yield inspiration.

 Align your app onboarding experience with these strategies to boost user engagement.